 Synchronous communication is often rigid or intrusive, being scheduled at inopportune times or occurring without any warning.
 The phone rings, a meeting reminder pops up, or a colleague wanders over to your desk to discuss something completely unrelated to the task you're working on.
 Without being able to plan for them, these types of communication can immediately destroy your flow and make it virtually impossible to do productive "deep work".

 With asynchronous communication, you regain control over your focus.
 You decide when to check your email, unmute app notifications or trigger "Do Not Disturb".
-Your colleague’s request can still be handled, but at a time that actually suits your schedule.
+Your colleague’s request can still be handled, but at a time that actually suits your schedule and energy.
 Besides protecting your focus, this also allows you to give communications your full attention.

-While asynchronous communication can arguably still cause stress, it allows you to work and respond to people in your own time.
-You don't have to drop everything to reply immediately.
-Many asynchronous workers actually set contact hours so colleagues know when they will be available to help.
+While asynchronous communication can arguably still cause stress, it allows you to work and respond to people in your own time—handing you some sense of control.
+You don't have to drop everything to reply immediately; many asynchronous workers actually set contact hours so colleagues know when they will be available to help.
 With clearer boundaries and expectations, communication can fit around the ways you like to work while becoming more manageable.

 When you remove the pressure to provide immediate answers, you can cultivate a thoughtful, rational response.
 Impulsive or emotional outbursts will be curbed, and responses will be more honest, too; if you hate being put on the spot, you might just say what the other person wants to hear, and not what you truly feel.
 When you’re given time to provide a response, you’ll feel confident it was the best answer you could give.